undergrad-partner-school

 Retention Rate

-As reported in 2024, the freshman retention rate for New Jersey Institute of Technology was 91%, which is an amazing retention rate only the most prestigious institutions achieve.
+The freshman retention rate for New Jersey Institute of Technology was 90% in 2025, which is an outstanding retention rate only the most prestigious institutions have.

 The graduation rate is another indicator to take into account.
-This rate shows how many students complete their degrees in a certain number of years.
-The six-year graduation rate at this school is 72%, which is considered an above-average graduation rate.
+This metric measures how efficiently students complete their degrees within a specific time period.
+At this academic institution, the proportion of students graduating in six years is 73%, which is considered an above-average graduation rate.

 Student Body